 - Rocky Mountain blues: Neither Colorado nor Utah are going to a bowl game -- again.
 There is certainly more disappointment in Salt Lake City for a team that had high hopes.
 But after beating Stanford in October, the Utes have dropped five in a row.
 Colorado has four wins so far -- which was the total from the past two seasons combined, so coach Mike MacIntyre has things moving in the right direction.
 At this point, it’s about either team trying to build up some momentum.

 - Marcus Mariota ranks second in the country in ESPN’s Total QBR ranking, while Oregon State wide receiver Brandin Cooks leads the country with 141.8 receiving yards per game.
 Civil showdown: Oregon is looking to extend its Civil War winning streak to six straight over Oregon State.
 Both teams had a rough November, but an Oregon win would give the Ducks a sixth-straight 10-win season.
-The Beavers, meanwhile, are trying to snap a five-game skid.
+The Beavers, meanwhile, are trying to snap a four-game skid.
 Oregon quarterback

 - Will the real Kevin Hogan please stand up: Per ESPN Stats & Information, Kevin Hogan had a career-high 98.9 Total QBR in Stanford’s 63-13 win against California.
 Hogan had career highs in passing yards (329), passing touchdowns (five) and 15-yard completions (15).
 Hogan bounced back from his career-low 23.1 Total QBR in Stanford’s loss to USC last Saturday.